Mvelase-16/ElevateTECH-E.T-/docs/features/personas_and_scenarios.md

 He receives a notification when his order is ready for collection at the designated pickup counter.
 He collects his food without queuing and makes it back to his next class on time.

----
-## Persona 5: Nomvula (Food Vendor)

-- **Age**: 38
-- **Occupation**: Owner and operator of "Nomvula's Kitchen" — a campus food stall
-- **Tech Comfort**: Moderate — comfortable with basic smartphone use
-- **Goal**: Manage incoming orders efficiently, reduce errors from verbal orders, and grow her customer base on campus.
-- **Pain Points**: Overwhelmed by walk-in customers during peak hours, frequent order mix-ups, difficulty tracking daily sales.

-### Scenario

-Nomvula starts her morning by opening the vendor dashboard on the app.

-She updates her daily menu, marks two items as sold out, and sets her stall status to "Open."
-Throughout the day, new orders appear on her dashboard with the student's name and items.

-She marks each order as "In Progress" and then "Ready" when done, which automatically notifies the student.
-At the end of the day, she reviews the sales summary to see which items were most popular.